waggle-sensor/summer2024/abraham/lidar_sky-solar.md

 ## Problems & Results
 A major problem occurred when we were trying to gather solar wattage data.
 We naturally assumed wattage and irradiance to follow similar trends, but we found they shared little correlation with each other.
+Wattage peaks early in the morning and is generally higher than irradiance which is very abnormal.

 <p align="center"> <img src="/abraham/Images/lidar_sky-solar2.png" width="700">

-Due to this we looked more into the cloud classification aspect of this research.
-A sky classification model was built that predicted whether the image was clear sky, 0, or other, 1.
-Some hyperparameters chosen include ResNet50 pretrained, Cross-Entropy Loss Function, and Adam Optimizer.
-The ResNet50 model received 98% test accuracy with recall and precision above 98% for both classes.
+Due to this we looked more into the sky classification aspect of this research.
+We built a model that predicted whether the image was clear sky, 0, or other, 1.
+Some hyperparameters we chose included ResNet50 pretrained, Cross-Entropy Loss Function, and Adam Optimizer.
+The ResNet50 model performed well, receiving 98% test accuracy with recall and precision above 97% for both classes.
 This is where we encountered our next big problem.
 We were unable to represent the sky condition in numbers with the LiDAR data, so we chose to just find the correlation or relationship between irradiance data, images, and corresponding LiDAR data.
 This would help to prove the benefit of LiDAR in predicting sky conditions, and consequently solar data.
-LiDAR data would help specifically to divide the ”other” class in the sky classification model into more descriptive classes like cloudy, thick overcast, hazy, etc.
+Our original plan was to use LiDAR data to divide the ”other” class in the sky classification model into more descriptive classes like cloudy, thick overcast, hazy, etc.

 ### Images (Hazy, Clear, Cloudy)